DIY Pocket Door Install

 Referring to the door frame kit instructions, I placed a nail on each stud for the kit rest on while installing.
 To prep the floor, I snapped a chalk line to line up with the edges of the floor stud.
 This would be used to secure the floor brackets.
 In order to attach the metal studs to the bedroom side of the kit (where there was drywall) , I had to screw them in before installing the kit into the frame.
 I did this to avoid removing more drywall!
 I then placed the frame kit on the nails.

 Once making sure the frame is level I secured with more nails.
-I then attached and secure the metal studs on the bathroom side.
-I then lined up the floor brackets with my chalk line and made sure that the metal studs were level.
-I then nailed in the floor studs after lining up with the chalk line.
+Then, I attached and secure the metal studs on the bathroom side.
+Next, I then lined up the floor brackets with my chalk line and made sure that the metal studs were level.
+After that, I then nailed in the floor studs after lining up with the chalk line.

 DRYWALL & DOOR INSTALL